Unified first law and some general prescription: a redefinition of surface gravity: Introduction

-On the other hand, in the context of dynamical BH, Hayward \cite{Hayward1,Hayward2,Hayward3,Hayward4} introduced the notion of trapping horizon and proposed a method to deal with thermodynamics associated with a trapping horizon.
-According to him, for spherically symmetric space-times, Einstein equations can be rewritten in a form termed as ``Unified first law".
-Then projecting this Unified first law (UFL) along a trapping horizon, the first law of thermodynamics was derived.
-Further, from the point of view of universal thermodynamics we consider our universe as a non-stationary gravitational system and FRW model may be considered as dynamical spherically symmetric space-time.
-Moreover, in FRW model we have only inner trapping horizon which coincides with the apparent horizon \cite{Hayward1,Hayward2,Hayward3,Hayward4,Cai2,Bak1} and Friedmann equations are equivalent to the UFL on the apparent horizon \cite{Cai2,Akbar2}.
-Also projection of UFL along the tangent to the apparent horizon gives the clausius relation \cite{Cai2}.
+On the other hand, in the context of a dynamical BH, Hayward \cite{Hayward1,Hayward2,Hayward3,Hayward4} introduced the notion of a trapping horizon and proposed a method to deal with the thermodynamics associated with a trapping horizon.
+According to him, for spherically symmetric spacetimes, the Einstein equations can be rewritten in a form termed the ``unified first law".
+Then projecting this UFL along a trapping horizon, the first law of thermodynamics was derived.
+Further, from the point of view of universal thermodynamics we consider our universe as a non-stationary gravitational system and the FRW model may be considered as a dynamical spherically symmetric spacetime.
+Moreover, in the FRW model we have only an inner trapping horizon, which coincides with the apparent horizon \cite{Hayward1,Hayward2,Hayward3,Hayward4,Cai2,Bak1} and the Friedmann equations are equivalent to the UFL on the apparent horizon \cite{Cai2,Akbar2}.
+Also the projection of the UFL along the tangent to the apparent horizon gives the Clausius relation \cite{Cai2}.

-Further, there is no preferred time coordinate in an evolving time dependent space-time as there is no longer any (asymptotically time-like) Killing vector field.
-To resolve this problem, Kodama \cite{Kodama1} came forward with a geometrically natural divergence free vector field which exists in any time-dependent spherically symmetric space-time.
-This vector in the literature is popularly known as Kodama vector, and it identifies a natural time like direction outside a dynamic BH.
-Also there is a conserved current associated with this vector field \cite{Kodama1,Hayward5}.\\
+Further, there is no preferred time coordinate in an evolving time dependent spacetime as there is no longer any (asymptotically timelike) Killing vector field.
+To resolve this problem, Kodama \cite{Kodama1} came forward with a geometrically natural divergence-free vector field which exists in any time-dependent spherically symmetric spacetime.
+This vector in the literature is commonly known as the Kodama vector, and it identifies a natural timelike direction outside a dynamic BH.
+Also there is a conserved current associated with this vector field \cite{Kodama1,Hayward5}.

+We have organized this paper as follows.
+In Section II we derive the Friedmann equations from the UFL projecting along the Kodama vector.
+In Section III we obtain the Clausius relation using the Kodama vector.
+Section IV leads to a redefinition of surface gravity.
+Section V is devoted to conclusions.\\\\